eivholt/surgery-inventory-synthetic-data/articles/ei-experts/README.md

 **Create stage, photo Eivind Holt**

 If you have a hefty GPU next to you, you might prefer to reduce the FPS limit in the viewports of Code.
-On my setup it defaults to 120 FPS, generating a lot of heat when the viewport is in the highest quality rendering modes.
-I set "UI FPS Limit" and "Present thread FPS Limit" to 60.
-This setting unfortunately does not persist between sessions, so I have to repeat this everytime I open my projects.
+It may default to 120 FPS, generating a lot of heat when the viewport is in the highest quality rendering modes.
+Set "UI FPS Limit" and "Present thread FPS Limit" to 60.
+This setting unfortunately does not persist between sessions, so we have to repeat this everytime projects open.

 ![FPS Limit](img/Code-fps-limit.png)